Latest update: 25.11.2024 | 21.09.2023 | by Lili

 Competition on Amazon and the buy box

-At this point it’s unclear when, how, and even whether the new rating system will become the norm on Amazon.
+At this point it’s unclear when, how, and even whether any new rating system will become the norm on Amazon.
 We’ll keep an eye on the developments and let you know the outcome once it becomes more certain.

 However, regardless of the rating system any marketplace employs, it’s best not to give fraudsters a chance to steal your revenue.